exercism/ruby/exercises/concept/instance-variables/.docs/instructions.md

 ## 2. How tall is the attendee

-Implement the `height` getter of the `Attendee` class, it should return the instances height
+Implement the `Attendee#height` getter of the `Attendee` class, it should return the instances height

 ```ruby
 Attendee.new(106).height